lluism/seds/README.md

 									for the case of galaxy SEDs)]

 ## Stellar SEDs
-The name of the files denotes the stellar mass.
+The names of the files denote the stellar mass.

 ## Galaxy SEDs
-The names of the files are related to the parameters of the IMFs, thus m9M50a2 means a population with lower stellar mass limit of 9 solar masses, upper limit 50 solar masses and Salpeter slope, -2.35.
+The names of the files denote the parameters of the IMFs thus, e.g, m9M50a2 means a population with lower stellar mass limit of 9 solar masses, upper limit 50 solar masses and Salpeter slope, -2.35.